Vaikunthan28/Deploying-a-Containerized-Applicaiton-Using-IaC/README.md

 3. Terraform Modules

 Next, I structured the Terraform code into modular components: a VPC module to provide a networking foundation, an IAM module to grant ECS tasks and EC2 instances the correct permissions, an ECR module to host the container image, and an ECS module that deployed a cluster on EC2 with an Auto Scaling Group, Launch Template, task definition (including awslogs logging), and service definition in bridge mode.
-I wired all these modules together in the root configuration and tested end to end by running terraform apply, which provisioned my VPC, ECS cluster, ECR repository, and associated resources.
+I wired all these modules together in the root configuration and tested end-to-end by running terraform apply, which provisioned my VPC, ECS cluster, ECR repository, and associated resources.

 ![image](https://github.com/user-attachments/assets/a8b10bd5-2ba3-4ebc-b003-d42e66077622)
 ![image](https://github.com/user-attachments/assets/b65fcede-b800-44aa-ab6c-5febcd678b17)